across-protocol/contracts/README.md

 custom analyses.
 Slither enables developers to find vulnerabilities, enhance their code comprehension, and quickly prototype custom analyses.

-Spire-Contracts has been analyzed using `Slither@0.9.2` and no major bugs was found.
+Spire-Contracts have been analyzed using `Slither@0.9.2` and no major bugs were found.
 To rerun the analytics, run:

 ```sh
 slither contracts/SpokePool.sol